Off-Road Cycling in Forest Park

 This is not an easy issue for our community.
 We want to take a moment to share with you information about the process the City of Portland is leading and where the Forest Park Conservancy stands at this time on this issue.

 In the spring of 2016, the City of Portland’s Bureau of Planning and Sustainability embarked upon a city-wide process to create an Off-Road Cycling Master Plan.
 They are looking at all off-road cycling activities from pump tracks and skills parks to mountain biking trails.
 They are looking at all land the City manages.

 The Forest Park Conservancy’s Executive Director sits on the Advisory Committee along with representatives from the biking community, environmental and civic groups and community leaders.
 It’s important for us to be involved in the dialogue.
 While we can’t speculate on what the City may ultimately propose, our goal is to seek meaningful engagement in regard to any recommendations or proposals that may affect Forest Park and its many users.

 Forest Park is managed by the City of Portland and the City makes all decisions regarding trail and land use within the park.
 As the leading non-profit involved in restoring Forest Park, FPC’s top priorities in regard to any proposal impacting Forest Park – biking or otherwise – are the ecological health of the park and the safety of its users.

-Additionally, we support enlisting additional rangers in Forest Park to help ensure user safety, proper trail use and Forest Park protection for all uses, including enforcement of off-leash dogs.
+Additionally, we support enlisting additional rangers in Forest Park to help ensure user safety, proper trail use and Forest Park protection for all uses.

 While this is a challenging issue for our community, I am grateful to see so many people who are so deeply committed to Forest Park.
 From avid wildlife watchers to mountain bikers to runners, I know you all love Forest Park.
 I am hopeful we can work together to support the City’s process and arrive at solutions to this long-standing challenge.